cilium/cilium/Documentation/contributing/testing/documentation.rst

 =============

 First, start a local document server that automatically refreshes when you save files for real-time preview.
-After installing `pipenv <https://pipenv.pypa.io/en/latest/#install-pipenv-today>`_,
-run:
+It relies on the ``cilium/docs-builder`` Docker container.

 ::

     $ make render-docs-live-preview

-and preview the documentation at http://localhost:8000/ as you make changes.
+and preview the documentation at http://localhost:9081/ as you make changes.
 After making changes to Cilium documentation you should check that you did not introduce any new warnings or errors, and also check that your changes look as you intended one last time before opening a pull request.
 To do this you can build the docs: